Actor-Critic Physics-informed Neural Lyapunov Control: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we developed an actor-critic framework to jointly train a neural network control policy and the corresponding stability certificate, with the explicit goal of maximizing the induced region of attraction.
-To this end, we leveraged Zubov's partial differential equation to inform the loss function of the shape of the boundary of the true domain of attraction.
+In this paper, we developed an actor-critic framework to jointly train a neural network control policy and the corresponding stability certificate, with the explicit goal of maximizing the induced region of attraction by leveraging Zubov's partial differential equation to inform the loss function of the shape of the boundary of the true domain of attraction.
 Our numerical experiments on several nonlinear benchmark examples corroborate the superiority of the proposed method over competitive approaches in enlarging the domain of attraction.
 For future work, we will incorporate robustness to model uncertainty in our loss function.
 We will also investigate the extension of the proposed method to discrete-time systems \cite{wu2024neural}.